cmu-mars/cmu-robotics/README.md

   the Swagger definitions and then filling in the resulting stubs to mesh with the underlying subsystems.

-* a simple script called `smoke.sh` to exercise each endpoint on each TA with some happy-path parameters, assuming it's running on localhost.

 * a `docker-compose.yml` that specifies how to composes our system with the LL TH image